 - Internationally renowned faculty members including five Canada Research Chairs, two University Research Chairs and one University Professor.

-- Eight bachelor degree programs in the Departments of Geography and Environmental Management and Knowledge Integration; and the Schools of Environment, Enterprise and Development, Planning and Environment, Resources and Sustainability; as well as cross-faculty programs in Aviation and Global Governance.
+- Eight bachelor degree programs including: Geography and Environmental Management, Knowledge Integration, The School of Environment, Enterprise and Development, The School of Planning and The School of Environment, Resources and Sustainability.
+The Faculty also offers cross-faculty programs in Aviation and Global Governance.

 - The only planning program in Canada to offer degrees at the undergraduate, masters and Ph.D. level.